 What Are Guaranteed Home Sale Programs?

-This is just another marketing gimmick that in some respects is no different than value range pricing.
-The difference being is that more times than not the list price is under the current market value of the property.
-In some cases WAY under!
+This is just another marketing gimmick that, in some respects, is no different than value range pricing.
+The difference is that the list price is under the current market value of the property more times than not.
+In some cases, WAY under!

 I have to hand it to the Real Estate agents that use this gimmick as part of their marketing plan because there are quite a few home sellers that actually believe there is something special going on.
-It’s seems that some consumers believe that these guys are really not your average Real Estate agents but some kind of Realtor super hero!
-I can picture it now when they arrive on the scene all dressed in a sharp suit ready to sign up the next home seller only to head off to a local phone booth for a quick change of clothing.
+It seems that some consumers believe that these guys are really not your average Real Estate agents but some kind of Realtor superhero!
+I can picture it now when they arrive on the scene, all dressed in a sharp suit, ready to sign up the next home seller only to head off to a local phone booth for a quick change of clothing.

 How Do Guaranteed Home Sale Programs Work?

-They go on to say they are not passive agents and do more than just put a sign in the yard and wait for a buyer.
+They say they are not passive agents and do more than just put a sign in the yard and wait for a buyer.
 YIPPEE!
 There is nothing magical about this.
-In fact you can bet your bottom dollar that the number they are going to guarantee you is no where near what you would expect a buyer to pay for your home.
+In fact, you can bet your bottom dollar that the number they are going to guarantee you is nowhere near what you would expect a buyer to pay for your home.

-Yet they sign up a lot of clients this way so I have to give them some kudos and a good old fashion pat on the back.
+Yet they sign up many clients this way, so I have to give them some kudos and a good old fashion pat on the back.

-Some real estate agents find desperate sellers using television ads, radio, billboards adds or other forms of marketing to get their message across.
+Some real estate agents find desperate sellers using television ads, radio, billboard ads, or other forms of marketing to get their message across.
 It really is hard to believe so many people fall for this sold in X number of days crap.

-What you should be looking for is a Realtor in your area that knows how to market homes online really well.
+It would be best to look for a Realtor in your area that knows how to market homes online really well.
 Not some foolish sales pitch like I will sell your home guaranteed in some amount of days!

-When the home is priced under market value this is not that important because all you are going to need is the multiple listing service (MLS) to get the job done.
+When the home is priced under market value, this is not that important because all you need is the multiple listing service (MLS) to get the job done.

 Conflict of Interest

-There is an inherent conflict of interest when an agent is buying the home under the value of the property.
-What you should ask yourself is how you will feel if the real estate agent puts your home back on the market after purchasing it from you and sells it at a profit.
+There is an inherent conflict of interest when an agent is buying the home under the property’s value.
+You should ask yourself how you will feel if the real estate agent puts your home back on the market after purchasing it from you and sells it at a profit.